jo3-l/yag-template-lsp/README.md

   - A partial type-checker implementation is in the [`feat/typechecking`][typeck-branch] branch, save function overload resolution and language server integration.

-As a low-priority, long-term goal, we hope to better modularize and test the language server implementation (and indeed the project as a whole.)
+As a low-priority, long-term goal, we aim to better modularize and test the language server implementation (and indeed the project as a whole.)

 [typeck-branch]: https://github.com/jo3-l/yag-template-lsp/tree/feat/typechecking